kotvkvante/Convex_Hull/README.md

-Implementation of the Graham scan using C and OpenGL.
+Implementation of the Graham scan using C, OpenGL and SDL2.

 Linker options:
   -lmingw32 -lSDL2main -lSDL2 -lopengl32